 Dr. David Michael Conrad, BSc, MD, PhD, FRCPC (Hematological Pathology)

-Hematopathologist, QEII Health Sciences Centre; Medical Director, Microscopy Laboratory, NSHA Central Zone; Consultant Hematopathologist, IWK Health Centre; Assistant Professor, Departments of Pathology and Microbiology & Immunology, Dalhousie University
+Hematopathologist, QEII Health Sciences Centre; Medical Director, Microscopy Laboratory, NSHA Central Zone; Consultant Hematopathologist, IWK Health Centre; Associate Professor, Departments of Pathology and Microbiology & Immunology, Dalhousie University

 QEII Health Sciences Centre, IWK Health Centre, Dalhousie University